Understanding Non-Contact Forces: Examples and Explanations

 1. Gravitational Force

-• The formation of stars and galaxies: Gravity plays a crucial role in the formation of celestial structures.
+- The formation of stars and galaxies: Gravity matters a lot in the formation of celestial structures.

 The strength of the gravitational force is directly proportional to the product of the masses and inversely proportional to the square of the distance between them, as described by Newton's Law of Universal Gravitation.